 However, dogs that tend to have behavioural problems, such as aggression or excessive barking, or who don’t get along with other dogs, people, cats, etc. are not ideal for this type of boarding.

 Years ago, kennels were the main/only place people could leave their dogs when they went away.
-They are still a popular choice to accomodate dogs today.
+They are still a popular choice to accommodate dogs today.
 Kennels are trained to deal with several different dog breeds and temperaments and tend to be a good price and can be quite cheap.
 Many standard kennels make use of individual cages or rooms for their guests and well-behaved dogs can come out and play with the other canine guests.
 Each kennel is unique in how they run things, so research is essential into finding the right one for your pet.
 For those dog owners whose pet is a little unruly (untrained, poorly socialised or aggressive), kennels are a good solution for your pooch’s stopover.

 Preparing to leave them